 CONFIDENTIALITY AGREEMENT

-This CONFIDENTIALITY AGREEMENT (this “Agreement”) shall govern the conditions under which Huber (“Huber”) has agreed to discuss a possible transaction known as Project Obsidian (the “Potential Transaction”) with a company that is a leading manufacturer and provider of branded network connectivity solutions and whose name shall be disclosed on the signature page hereof upon Huber’s execution hereof (such company, together with its subsidiaries and affiliates, the “Company”).
-Company and Huber may be referred to herein individually as a “Party” or collectively as the “Parties.”
-Discloser and Huber may be referred to herein individually as a “Party” or collectively as the “Parties” or as a “Discloser” or “Recipient” as applicable.
+This CONFIDENTIALITY AGREEMENT (this “Agreement”) shall govern the conditions under which Huber+Suhner AG (“Huber+Suhner”) has agreed to discuss a possible transaction known as Project Obsidian (the “Potential Transaction”) with a company that is a leading manufacturer and provider of branded network connectivity solutions and whose name shall be disclosed on the signature page hereof upon Huber+Suhner’s execution hereof (such company, together with its subsidiaries and affiliates, the “Company”).
+Company and Huber+Suhner may be referred to herein individually as a “Party” or collectively as the “Parties.”
+Discloser and Huber+Suhner may be referred to herein individually as a “Party” or collectively as the “Parties” or as a “Discloser” or “Recipient” as applicable.

 As a condition to such discussions, Recipient agrees to keep strictly confidential all information conveyed by the Discloser or the Discloser’s Representatives (as defined below), including Lincoln International LLC and its affiliates (“Lincoln”), to Recipient or by Recipient or on Recipient’s behalf to Recipient’s Representatives (as defined below) in connection with the Potential Transaction, in whatever form, whether written or oral, hereinafter referred to as the “Confidential Information,” and to refrain from using the same except as provided below.
 A Party’s “Representatives” shall mean all of the Party’s subsidiaries and its and their respective officers, directors, employees, attorneys, accountants, consultants, agents and financial advisors.
 For the avoidance of doubt, Recipient’s Representatives hereunder shall not include any actual or potential debt financing sources, equity financing sources or equity co-investors.
 Recipient’s “Representatives” shall be further defined to mean only those of its Representatives to whom the Confidential Information has been or hereafter is provided.